Coonley -- CPS Ready to Learn Preschool Program--information at Ready to Learn

-Coonley's Preschool for All is a play-based preschool model with a focus on developing literacy and math skills through the use of rich children's literature, centers, small group activities, and outdoor play which are centered around a focused theme or unit of study (Five Senses, Apples, Plants, etc).
+Coonley's preschool is a play-based preschool model with a focus on developing literacy and math skills through the use of rich children's literature, centers, small group activities, and outdoor play which are centered around a focused theme or unit of study (Five Senses, Apples, Plants, etc).

 Our daily schedule includes an opening and closing circle time, self-select or center time, small groups, and outdoor play/exploration.
-Preschool children also participate in weekly gym, library, and music classes outside our classrooms.
+Preschool children also participate in weekly gym, library, and music classes.

 During opening and closing circle time, literacy and math skills are informally taught using children's literature, finger plays, songs, and games.
 Children also have an opportunity to share important news during circle time.
 Opening and closing circle generally lasts between 15-20 minutes each.